adamsjoe/assignment219000170/README.md

           </div>
 ```

 Here we can see that the answers array is used and the answer buttons are created.
 Looking at the code, it can be seen that the variable ```percentagePicked``` uses the total count from above to work out how many times this answer has been selected.
-An additional check is done to ensure that the value is real number, this is done using
+An additional check is done to ensure that the value is a real number, this is done using
 ```javascript
 percentPicked = parseInt(percentPicked) || 0;
 ```
-Which is a little hacky, but it will check if the number is an Int, if it fails, it will set the value to 0%.
+This is a little hacky, but it will check if the number is an Int, if it fails, it will set the value to 0%.

-Each of the answer buttons is a radio button which has been styled to look like a button.
+Each of the answer buttons is a radio button that has been styled to look like a button.
 This was chosen as an approach as by using radio buttons, we get only one value being selected for free (in the same data, only 1 answer is true, but potentially in a real system multiple answers could be correct.)
-We then use a ```<label>``` element to put text "in" the button.
+We then use a ```<label>``` element to put the text "in" the button.
 This is complicated by some of the answers being formulae.
 For these we use a specific ```<MathComponent>``` and those which aren't formulae, just normal text (with a CSS fix to make it look the same as the MathComponent.)
 Finally, the percentage is shown.

 The final part of this piece of work is that when a user clicks an answer, the value of the timesChosen is updated.

-This operation is performed over a number of lines.
+This operation is performed over several lines.
 Firstly, when an answer is selected we set the state variable ```setCorrectAnswer``` with the boolean of correct for that answer.

 Then when a user clicks check my answer,
 ```javascript